buildingSMART/IDS/Documentation/property-facet.md

 IfcDate | The date when something will or has happened, such as 2020-01-01 IfcDuration | A time duration, such as 3 months, 1 week, 4 days, or 1 hour.

 If the data type has a unit, IDS currently specifies all unit-based values based on SI units.
 You can see a full list of which units are specified for each data type in the [IDS units table](units.md).
+Note that although you can use a data type to request a particular measurement (e.g. an IfcLengthMeasure), you cannot use IDS to request that the length is measured with a particular unit (e.g. meters, inches, millimeters).
+This capability may be introduced in a future version of IDS.

 Specify properties are critical providing supplementary information to objects in a model.
 It is also important to follow buildingSMART standardised **Properties** where possible to ensure that data is highly structured and can be predictably retrieved.
 The **Property Facet** is considered to be one of the most commonly used facets in IDS.